 I am out the door for another remand hearing before the Social Security Administration Office of Hearings Operations in Portland, Oregon.
 This hearing resulted from an appeal to the Appeals Council from a prior Unfavorable Decision.
-In other words, we lost at hearing the first time when we received an Unfavorable Decision, and appealed the case to the Social Security Appeals Council.
+We lost at hearing the first time when we received an Unfavorable Decision, and appealed the case to the Social Security Appeals Council.
 The Appeals Council sent this case back for another hearing.
 When the Appeals Council or a Federal Court sends a case back to the hearings office, we call this a "remand."

 In today's case, a lot has happened during the course of the appeal.
 We have updated medical records, obtained another witness statement, and are ready to go.